 Where Can I Find Out More?

 Of course!
 I can’t help myself!
-I have created 5 for Christmas/Winter.
-You can find the overview of each challenge and all its associated links on the Christmas/Winter page of my STEM Challenge site.
+You’ll find all five of the Christmas/Winter STEM challenges I’ve created in the 5-challenge bundle briefly described in this post.
+Each challenge post is linked there for the walk-through videos and more details.
+You can also find this Winter and Christmas STEM activity alone (top left) or in a bundle of 5 Christmas and Winter STEM activities (top right).
+You may also like the Late Winter STEM Activities Bundle & the Valentine’s Day STEM Activities Bundle.
 Please reach out with any questions and tag me in photos of your students’ work on Facebook & Instagram if you want to give me a smile this holiday season!

 If you don’t want to use the Christmas version, then just call it Sled and Slope.
 Instead of keeping gifts inside, we are going to keep riders inside.
 Before I get too far ahead of myself, let’s check out the other materials and the STEM Challenge Cycle.
 Just so you know, I did just have new video made for the STEM Challenge Cycle.
 It’s a little more descriptive that the one I had before, make sure you click on the pop-in link when it comes in.